hexters/hexa-docs/README.md

 # Filament Hexa

-Filament Hexa is an effortless role & permission plugin for Filament, inspired by the concept of [hexters/ladmin](https://github.com/hexters/ladmin).
-This concept facilitates managing each role and permission inline with code and provides an easy-to-understand interface.
+Filament Hexa is an effortless role & permission plugin created for Filament, inspired by the concept of [hexters/ladmin](https://github.com/hexters/ladmin).
+This concept provides ease in managing each role and permission inline with code and offers an easy-to-understand interface.

-This plugin is intended exclusively for Administrators, as it features a separate admin table distinct from the user table provided by Laravel.
+This plugin is intended only for Administrators, as it has a separate admin table from the user table provided by Laravel.
 Additionally, this plugin will replace the `auth.php` configuration file.

 ![](https://github.com/hexters/assets/blob/main/hexa/v1/edit.png?raw=true)

 ## About Filament
 [FilamentPHP](https://filamentphp.com/) is a lightweight and flexible PHP framework designed for building web applications.
 It aims to simplify application development by providing a clear structure and high modularity.
 The framework emphasizes speed, efficiency, and comes with many built-in features that facilitate effective web application development.

+## Demo
+If you want to try it, you can install the lite version available at [Filament Hexa Lite](https://github.com/hexters/hexa-lite).

 ## Installation

 > **Note** <br>
-Before you can install the Filament Hexa package, you need to install the Filament package first.
-You can find more information on the official [FilamentPHP](https://filamentphp.com) website.
+You need to install the filament package first.
+You can refer to the official site at [FilamentPHP](https://filamentphp.com).

 To install Filament Hexa, you must add the repository package to the `composer.json` file in the root of your project.
 Copy the command below and run it: